Research Topics

 Natural Language Processing

-Natural language processing (NLP) is a core technology of dialogue system to determine how to manage the dialogue in text domain.
-Recently, NLP has progressed dramatically by huge neural networks and large language models.
-Our lab also has a research topic in the field of NLP, focuses on “human-to-human dialogues”.
+Natural language processing (NLP) is a core technology for dialogue systems that determines how to manage conversation in the text domain.
+Recently, NLP has progressed dramatically through huge neural networks and large language models.
+Our lab focuses on the field of NLP with particular emphasis on “human-to-human dialogues.”

 • Online motivational interview systems